-Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula:

-Aid to be returned = (100 percent of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the payment period or term.
+Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula: Aid to be returned = (100 percent of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the payment period or term.

-If a student earned less aid than was disbursed, the institution would be required to return a portion of the funds and the student would be required to return a portion of the funds.
-Keep in mind that when Title IV funds are returned, the student borrower may owe a debit balance to the institution.
+If a student earned less aid than was disbursed, the institution would be required to return a portion of the funds.
+When Title IV funds are returned, the student borrower may owe a debit balance to the institution.